stanbar/stellot/README.md

 ## Overview

-Blockchain as a technology provide two major properties that are highly desirable in applications like election voting.
+Blockchain as a technology provides two major properties that are highly desirable in applications like election voting.
 Those properties are: _immutability_ which ensures that noone can modify the data once wrote into blockchain, there might be concerns if this property is trully desirable for everyone, but I assume this system is designed for healthly subjects.
 Another property is _transparency_ that allow everyone validate the election correctness and calculate results by it's own.
 In consequences one can distrust authorities, while trust voting results.